Linda Goode Bryant: Active Citizen Project (ACP) and Project EATS

-Goode Bryant is a Founder and the Executive Director of the Active Citizen Project (ACP), a non-profit organization that serves as a catalyst and laboratory for broad-based public activism using art and new media as tools for social change.
+Goode Bryant is a founder and the executive director of the Active Citizen Project (ACP), a non-profit organization that serves as a catalyst and laboratory for broad-based public activism using art and new media as tools for social change.

 Under the auspices of the Active Citizen Project, Goode Bryant also developed Project EATS in 2008 during the Global Food Crisis.
 Project EATS is a network of New York City urban farms that offers community programs and economic opportunities.
-She has a philosophy on art and how it relates to food and life.
-She expresses this through her involvement in Project EATS and believes in the importance of caring for others.
+She started the nonprofit after finding footage of people in Haiti eating pies made of mud and honey or margarine and salt.
+This initiative utilizes vacant plots of land within the boroughs of New York and transforms them into farm land, inviting residents of the respective neighborhoods to contribute to this sustainable practice of growing produce to give to produce stands.
+The farms are found in Manhattan, Brooklyn, The Bronx, and Queens.
+Not only that, but Project EATS hosts art and community programs for the surrounding residents and community members.
+A segment of the project, Prepared Eats, was funded by a Mellon Grant.